mwcorley79/MPL/README.md

   <li> make all </li>
   The previous step should have produced two executable files: SenderTest and ReceiverTest. </br></br>
   <li> Open two (separate terminal windows and type ./ReceiverTest in one terminal, and ./SenderTest in the other trerminal
-       This should produce output such as the following </i>
+       This should produce output such as the following: </i>
   <img src="./output.PNG"/>

 Prerequisites for Windows